 G.R.
 Fielding, engineer at Pitkin County Public Works, attributed this feasibility analysis as a key driver in getting solar panels on the Public Works office.
 The 104-kilowatt system is designed to cover the entire facility’s electricity use.

 Using solar energy to power buildings was not a new idea for the County, but, why now?
 For Fielding, “It is more a question of why not.”
 The project presented a winning combination of partnership, environment, and economics.
 “The County has a great partner in the project, CORE.
 The project fits our values and it is also a sound financial decision.”

 Despite the upfront costs to install the system, solar PV is a good investment.
 To sweeten the deal even more, CORE awarded the County a $125,000 grant.
 Estimates show that this array will be a money-saver over time.

-The solar array at Public Works is set to go live later this month, and will soon be joined by others.
+The SoL Energy crew is hard at work so that the solar array at Public Works can go live later this month.
+They will soon be joined by others.
 More solar PV installations are underway, and show no signs of slowing, with the amount of solar energy that has been supported by CORE slated to exceed two megawatts.
 This momentum is giving experts a sunny outlook.